New vs Used Cars

 How much you pay for a car depends on several factors – its make and model, how old it is, how many miles it has on it, whether it has been in an accident, among other things.
 It also depends on how you pay for it – cash, lease or borrowing – as discussed in my post on that topic.
 If one of your goals is to save as much as possible, you’ll want to buy the least expensive car that meets your needs, regardless of whether it is new or used.

-The chart below illustrates estimates of the patterns of The portion of the cost of a capital asset that is reflected on the income statement each year.
-More for five different makes and models – a Subaru Impreza, a Ford Fusion, a Toyota RAV4, a Ford F150 and a BMW M4.
+The chart below illustrates estimates of the patterns of depreciation for five different makes and models – a Subaru Impreza, a Ford Fusion, a Toyota RAV4, a Ford F150 and a BMW M4.

 These estimates are based on a combination of data from Edmunds and the National Automotive Dealers Association (NADA).
 These two data sources didn’t have always values that were consistent, so I applied some judgment in deriving these curves.

 The graph shows that all five models depreciate between 18% (Impreza) and 29% (F150) in the first year.
-In the next 10 years, The portion of the cost of a capital asset that is reflected on the income statement each year.
-More is generally between 13% and 17% per year and is even lower when the cars are older than that.
+In the next 10 years, depreciation is generally between 13% and 17% per year and is even lower when the cars are older than that.

 Depreciation in Dollars

-To look at these values from a different perspective, I created the next graph that shows the dollar amount of estimated The portion of the cost of a capital asset that is reflected on the income statement each year.
-More each year.
+To look at these values from a different perspective, I created the next graph that shows the dollar amount of estimated depreciation each year.

-This chart shows that, even though the Fusion has the second highest percentage The portion of the cost of a capital asset that is reflected on the income statement each year.
-More in the first year, it has the smallest dollar The portion of the cost of a capital asset that is reflected on the income statement each year.
-More.
-When considering how much a car will cost you, it is the dollar The portion of the cost of a capital asset that is reflected on the income statement each year.
-More that is important.
+This chart shows that, even though the Fusion has the second highest percentage depreciation in the first year, it has the smallest dollar depreciation.
+When considering how much a car will cost you, it is the dollar depreciation that is important.

 These graphs make it fairly clear that, if you plan to reduce the cost of a car purchase by buying used, you save the most money by buying a car when it is one year old.
 The amount you will save gets smaller with each additional year the car ages.